-When former World Chess Champion Garry Kasparov lost to IBM's Deep Blue chess computer a decade ago, we at The Motley Fool had our own particular insight into what had just happened.
-And even better, that insight -- translated to action -- has led us to pick numerous winning stocks in the years since.
-Below, I'm going to share with you five stocks that our supercomputer predicts will beat the market going forward, and two that will not.
+Better yet, the insight -- translated into action -- has led us to pick numerous winning stocks in the years since.
+Below, I'm going to share with you five stocks our supercomputer predicts will beat the market going forward, and two that will not.

 But first, let's go back to May 11, 1997

-In a historic six-game match, Deep Blue and Kasparov were tied after five games.
-But in the closing Game 6, springtime in New York City, the computer absolutely crushed the chess expert -- in less than an hour, it ran Kasparov off the board in just 19 moves.
+Deep Blue and Kasparov were tied after five games of their historic match.
+But in the closing Game 6, in springtime in New York City, the computer absolutely crushed the chess expert.
+In less than an hour, it ran Kasparov off the board in just 19 moves.
 Kasparov had officially lost the storied showdown.
 Extremely ill-tempered afterward, he accused the IBM team of cheating.
 To his credit, he also asked for a rematch ... which has never happened to this day.

 But back to the investment insight.
-The headlines after the match all basically read like so: "Machine Beats Man."
+The headlines after the match all basically read: "Machine Beats Man."
 To which we at The Motley Fool said: Yeah, right.

 Because it wasn't really "the machine" that beat the man.
 It was dozens of IBM programmers and world-class chess experts all working together who programmed the machine that beat the man.
 Key difference.
 It was a whole bunch of humans all ganging up on Kasparov -- and even worse for him, they were harnessing the power of a supercomputer!
 Game over, baby.
 Looked at this way, you can see how it was really an unfair fight.

-A few years later in July 2001, I wrote an eight-page document that laid out how The Motley Fool could create an identical solution for investors.
+A few years later, in July 2001, I wrote an eight-page Word document that laid out how The Motley Fool could create an identical solution for investors.
 Start with the Fool community and its millions of visitors.
 From that, I hypothesized we could locate tens of thousands of superior investors.
-We would then build our own supercomputer, a database very similar to Deep Blue, except ours would be filled with stock picks, not chess moves.
-By combining our human intelligence with our computer's great big brain, I believed we could program it to beat The Man.
+We would then build our own supercomputer, a database very similar to Deep Blue, except that ours would be filled with stock picks, not chess moves.
+By combining our human intelligence with our computer's great big brain, I believed we could program it to beat "the man."

 Who's Garry Kasparov in this metaphor?
 Take your pick: Either it's the S&P 500 market average, or a Wall Street analyst, or both.
 We believed that The Motley Fool community, working together with the help of a massive community intelligence database constantly refreshing itself with new data like a Doppler radar, would enable us to outperform Wall Street.